 We briefly mentioned Yelp at the beginning of this post.
 Yelp is a review site which publishes crowd-sourced reviews about local bricks and mortar businesses.
 Yelp was originally created for people to leave reviews for local places such as dentists, hairdressers or mechanics.

-Yelp’s business scope is centred wholly around local reviews, and features a list and map view similar to that of Google Local.
-However, this isn’t displayed within the Google SERPS, but instead is hosted on Yelp’s own site.
+Yelp's business scope is centred wholly around 3rd Party Reviews, and features a list and map view similar to that of Google Local.
+However, this isn't displayed within the Google SERPS, but instead is hosted on Yelp's own site.

-TripAdvisor is one of the leading travel sites, enabling travellers to leave and access reviews covering the world’s largest selection of travel listings.
-Spanning over 7 million accommodations, airlines, experiences, and restaurants, local reviews left on TripAdvisor help travellers decide where to stay, how to fly, what to do and where to eat.
+TripAdvisor is one of the leading travel sites, enabling travellers to leave and access reviews covering the world's largest selection of travel listings.
+Spanning over 7 million accommodations, airlines, experiences, and restaurants, 3rd Party Reviews left on TripAdvisor help travellers decide where to stay, how to fly, what to do and where to eat.

 If you owned a restaurant for example, ideal places to collect and manage your reviews would be Google Local, Yelp and TripAdvisor.